Voyagers (film): Home media

 Voyagers was released on DVD, Blu-ray and Ultra HD Blu-ray on June 15, 2021 by Lionsgate Home Entertainment.

 Reception

 Box office

 In United States and Canada, Voyagers was released in 1,972 theatres, earning $500,000 on its first day and $1.4 million over its opening weekend, finishing fifth at the box office.
 The film dropped by over 43.5%, to $779,317, in its second weekend, finishing sixth.

 Critical response

-The review aggregator website Rotten Tomatoes reports that 26% of 141 critics gave the film a positive review, with an average rating of 5/10.
-The website's critical consensus reads, "It has a game cast and a premise ripe with potential, but Voyagers drifts in familiar orbit instead of fully exploring its intriguing themes."
-Metacritic assigned a weighted average score of 44 out of 100 based on 34 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale, while PostTrak reported that 53% of its audience members gave it a positive score, with 27% stating that they would certainly recommend it.
+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 35 critics, indicating "mixed or average" reviews.

+Writing for The Times, Kevin Maher called it "Lord of the Flies meets Sex Education in space", but that "nothing at any point in this criminally undernourished sci-fi lives up to the potential of its premise."